 Get Legal Help in The Sacramento Area

 Nursing home neglect and abuse cases are always difficult, both because the resident and family are emotionally distraught, and because it takes time, careful preparation, and the ability to deal with all the defenses and denials that the nursing home facility and its insurers and lawyers are likely to throw at you.
 John M. O'Brien & Associates is top-rated by our legal peers and clients alike.
 We are large and strong enough to stand up for you against the defendants, but we always treat our clients with the concern and respect they deserve.
 We are deeply committed to fighting for you and your loved one and to doing our part to protect our most vulnerable citizens.
-Put 25 years of experience on your side; call our office today to speak with a Sacramento nursing home abuse lawyer about your elder abuse case.
+Put 25 years of experience on your side; call our office today to speak with our Sacramento & Elk Grove based nursing home abuse lawyer about your elder abuse case.

 RECENT NURSING HOME ABUSE VERDICTS & SETTLEMENTS